Nike Community Impact Fund Program

 Benefitting communities where Nike employees live, work and play.

 The Nike Community Impact Fund was established at Oregon Community Foundation in 2010.
-Through this fund, Nike employees work with OCF to award at least $550,000 per year to nonprofits and schools in the Metropolitan Portland region and in southwest Washington.
+Through this fund, Nike employees work with OCF to award at least $550,000 per year to nonprofits and schools in the Metropolitan Portland region, the Northern Willamette Valley and in southwest Washington to give youth positive experiences in sport and physical activity, and advance healthier, supportive and more inclusive communities.

 Nike believes in the power of sport to unleash human potential and build community.
 It fuels this belief through Made to Play, its commitment to getting kids moving through play and sport so that they can lead healthier, happier and more successful lives.

-- 80% of grant awards support projects that promote sport and physical activity in the community (about 40 grants per year).
+· 75 Percent of grant awards support projects that promote sport or physical activity in the community.

-- 20% of grant awards support organizations and projects that address community challenges through innovative community-based solutions (about 10 grants per year).
+· 25 Percent of grant awards support organizations and projects that address community challenges through innovative or proven community-based solutions.

 Applications are accepted from organizations that are a 501(c)(3) public charity, an IRC 7871 Federally Recognized Indian Tribe, or a government entity such as a school.